 Since 1824, The Franklin Institute in Philadelphia, Pennsylvania has been a stalwart in the informal science education community, as well as a premier cultural institution for the nation.
 With its explicit mission "to inspire a passion for learning about science and technology," The Franklin Institute has successfully merged science education for all with a keen appreciation for community engagement and civic responsibility.
 In 2008, in recognition for almost two centuries of excellence, distinguished service and community commitment, The Franklin Institute was awarded the prestigious Institute of Museum and Library Services (IMLS) National Medal for museum service.

 The Institute's innovative science education programs have exemplified the benefits of collaborative partnerships between science centers, corporations, and public education systems, and is proud of its association with this PECO initiative.
 Through its dynamic programs and areas of practice, The Franklin Institute has left its footprint both regionally and nationally on K-12 science education, and has also significantly impacted family and community science awareness.
 These programs include: Gender and Families in Science; Professional Development; Educational Technologies; Youth Programs; and its magnet public high school, the Science Leadership Academy.
 As the Institute continues to develop its signature programs, its newfound collaborations with public school districts, as well as private corporations such as PECO, redefine, the boundaries and scope of impact for informal science learning environments.
+The Franklin Institute's collection of online Resources for Science Learning is available for use in classrooms.

 The National Energy Education Development (NEED) Project